prabinbhusal/soonet-assesment/README.md

 # soonet-assesment

-Android Kotlin App to fetch photos from REST API following latest best practices.
+Android Kotlin App to fetch photos from REST API following some best practices.

 Tools & Architecture used: